StrapBot/StrapBot/README.md

 ## Changelog

+### pre-v2.1
+###### This is a pre-release.
++ Added logging support.
++ Added a sb.report command to report bugs to me and Ergastolator.
++ Added moderation commands, partially supported for languages.
++ Fixed some music commands not working properly.

 ### v2.0: StrapBot in Italian!
 + Added multi-language support.
 + Revamped help command.
 Now it is completely automatic!